rapid7/le_js/product/README.md

 le.js
 =====

-The files in this directory are auto-generated through `ant package`.
+The files in this directory are auto-generated through `gulp build`.
 If you alter them by hand, expect them to be overwritten the next time you run the task!

 Contents
 --------